 Policy

 ARC Training ensures that certification is only issued when all required assessments have been completed to the level required.
 ARC Training endeavours to issue AQF certification which is subject to controls that safeguard against fraudulent reproduction.
-All certificates and statements of attainment are issued to learners within a timely manner after completion of their training.
+All certificates and statements of attainment are issued to students within a timely manner after completion of their training.

-All learner records pertaining to qualifications are retained and are available for access for a period of 30 years after the qualification has been attained.
-Learners are informed that the qualification attained will be available to them for reprint if they require during this time.
+All student records pertaining to qualifications are retained and are available for access for a period of 30 years after the qualification has been attained.
+Students are informed that the qualification attained will be available to them for reprint if they require during this time.

 Procedure